 The clear chalk streams have attracted people to this area for many centuries.
 There is evidence of Neolithic (stone age), bronze age and iron age occupation on numerous sites in the area particularly on the downs to the north of Old Alresford.
-There is also evidence of a Roman or Romano-British site on Fobdown near Alresford not far from the River Alre. (see sidebar) There is another to the south-east of the town in Bramdean.
+There is also evidence of a Roman or Romano-British site on Fobdown near Alresford not far from the River Alre. (see sidebar or below ) There is another to the south-east of the town in Bramdean.

 The Liberty of Alresford lasted until 1850 when each settlement became an independent parish with its own incumbent.